How to Test Your Home's Water Quality Before Buying a Filter (2026 Guide)

 If you want to know how to test , the short answer is this: run a basic 16-in-1 test strip kit first, then follow up with a certified lab test if you're .
 That two-step process is exactly what I've done in three different homes over the past six years, and it's saved me from buying the wrong system twice.

 Here's the thing most filter companies won't tell you: a $900 whole-house system is worthless if it doesn't target the actual contaminants in your water.
-I learned that the hard way in 2026 when I installed a sediment-focused system in a house that had iron and manganese problems.
-The water still ran orange.
+A sediment-focused system put into a house with iron and manganese problems won't fix the real issue — the water can still run orange.

 Let me walk you through exactly how I test water now, what tools I use, and how to read your results so you buy the right filter the first time.